 - extraordinary dedication to the study and performance of their musical instrument(s)/voice.

 This recognition is open to student instrumentalists, singers, composers, arrangers, and singer-songwriters.
 All musical styles and genres are welcome.
 Character and integrity are equally important as talent, playing ability, and dedication to music.

-An individual shall be ruled ineligible to be featured in the Music Commission’s Student Musician Spotlight series if they are related to a New Mexico Music Commissioner or an employee of New Mexico Arts.
+An individual shall be ruled ineligible to be featured in the Student Musician Spotlight if they are related to a New Mexico Music Commissioner or an employee of New Mexico Arts.

-Nominations are accepted year-round on an ongoing basis.
-A new student will be featured approximately once a month, primarily during the traditional academic school year (September to May) and dependent on the number of eligible nominations received.
-The same student can only be featured once per academic school year.
+Nominations are accepted year-round and on an ongoing basis.
+No more than one student per month during the traditional academic school year (September to May) will be featured.
+The number of students featured is dependent on the number of eligible nominations received.
+The same student may only be featured once per academic school year.
 Students may not nominate themselves.
-The music commission is not obligated to feature a student every month.
+The music commission is not obligated to feature a student every month during the school year.

-Prior to submitting a nomination, we ask that each nominator communicate with the student’s parent or guardian your intent to nominate their child.
-Inform them they will need to provide us with a head shot, bio, and short performance video of the student performing should their child be recognized through the Student Spotlight series.
-The parent/guardian will also be required to sign and submit a release form granting the New Mexico Music Commission permission to publicly display these materials.
+The nominator is responsible for contacting the student’s parent/guardian to inform them they will need to provide the Music Commission with a head shot, bio, and performance video should their child be selected.
+The parent/guardian is required to sign and submit a media release form granting the New Mexico Music Commission permission to publicly display these materials.
 We cannot feature a student without these items.
-See Acceptance section, below for details.
+See Acceptance section below for details.

-To nominate a student musician, fill out a nomination form and provide all required documentation as specified in the guidelines section of the nomination form.
+To nominate a student musician, fill out a nomination form and provide all required documentation as specified in the guidelines section of the form.
 The nominator’s statement must be formatted for 8½ x 11 sized paper with portrait orientation.
-Incomplete nominations will not be considered.

 The following materials are required with each nomination – incomplete nominations will not be considered: